-Short nets have been implemental around the globe on beaches as a way to decrease or eliminate Fatal Shark attacks.
-Throughout the years, these nets have proven to be effective to methots of elinvinating threat of Sharks on Castal Geaches.
-Where some argue that the new are unsafe, Facts show that little to no oninvals are killed ou the nets.
-Shark nets are a good way to reduce shark attacks on coastal beaches while still being aspeble of maintaining. the wildlife in a safe monor for example, "In Dunedin, New Zealand, between 1964 and 1968, three Fatal great white Shock attacks occurred over a series of local beaches.
-Local authorities took a book at the NSW meshing program, and nets were unid off those beaches, notady has since been attacked in the area while the nets were Set. "(Text 3, lines 27-30).
-This shows that the nets are effective at protecting the lines or people on the death.
-In the case of these nets, some are worried that they pase a threat to nature, but it research was done those People would see otherwise.
-For example, In Queensland in 2015, the Gycaten included one Gottlerose and seven Common dolphin (one released clive), 11 Cattish, eight Cow-rose rays, nine eagle rays, 13 loggerhead turtles, Five manta rays (all but one survived), eight Shovelnose rays, three toadfish, a white spotted eagle, which was safely (Text 3 lines 37-41).
-This example Clearly Shows most arrivals are released From the nets unharmed, Still proving the nets to be an effective method of Shork attacks.
-Stopping the nets furthermore, in many areas been introduced, the attacks have seen severely reduced or even stopped Completely.
-For instance, The New South Wales that Since the NSW Shark reports but in place in Sudney in only deen one Fatal attack on the (Text 4 lines 23-28).
-This shows how dramatically effective Showing that in nearly loo years has died from an .
-Frightening reality is, like them Shorks on this Dlanet.
-Remove the creans and we are tempering with elements our Survival" (text 2 lines 21-22).
-While this is true, very few Sharks die due netting, most caused by connectial dishira.
-SUCCESSFUL method attacks on coastal beaches and should implemented.
-In Conclusion, Shark nets have world on Geaches as a wal fatal Shark attacks.
-Throughout and nets have Drough over job, and Should to 60 Continue increasing year beaches decreosina Ourd cottacks.
+Sharf nets have been implemented around the globe on beaches as a way to decrease or eliminate Fatal Shark attacks.
+Throughout the years, these nets have proven to be effective the methods OF eliminating the threat of sharks on castal beaches.
+Where some argue that the nets are unsafe, facts show that little to no oninvals are killed by the nets.

+Shark nets are a good way to reduce shark attacks on coastal beaches while still being appeble of mathtining. the wildlife in a safe manor.
+For example, "In Dunedin, New Zealand, Getween 1964 and 1968, three Fatal great white Shark attacks accured over a series of local Geoches.
+Local authorities took a book at the NSW meshing program, and nets were Inid off those beaches, notady has since been attacked in the area while the nets were set. "(Text 3, lines 27-30).
+This shows that the nets are effective at protecting the lives of people on the deach.
+In the case of these nets, some are worried that they pase a threat to nature.
+But it research was done those people would see otherwise.
+For example, In Queensland in 2015, the Gyraten included one Gottlenose and seven.
+Common dolphin (one released clive), 11 CatEish, eight Cow-nose rays, nine eagle rays, 13 loggerhead turtles, Five manta rays (all but one survived), eight Shovelnose rays, three toadfish, a white spotled edgle, which was safely released and (Text 3 lines 37-41).
+This prompte Clearly Shows most animals are released From the nets unharmed, while Still proving the nets to be an effective method of Shork attacks.
+Stopping the neks have Furthermore, in mony areas been introduced, the attacks have been severely reduced or even stopped Completely.
+For instance, The New South Wales that Since the NSW Shark reports government meshino put in place in Sudney in TOGRAM 2041 R37. there only deen one Fatal attack on the messed has Seach (Text 4 lines 23-25).
+This shows now dramatically effective Showing that in nearly los years the nets are anly Scientist has died from an attack.
+One one Derson The .
+Frightening reality is, like them SCUS Or not Shorks on this Dlanet.
+Remove Apex predators need the the creans and we are tompering with elements from our Survival" (text 2 lines 21-22).
+While this for essential is true, very Few Sharks die due to netting, most caused by connectial fishing.
+Oltimately, SLOCESSFUL method Spapping OF nets are a Shark attacks on Coastal Gearnes and should Continue to implemented.
+In Conclusion, Shark nets have in traduced Geen around the world on Geaches as a way to lover risk of Fatal Shark attacks.
+Throughout the the LIPERIS over and do these nets have Drouph over 105, and Should to 60 Continue implementer their round tre 40010 increasing Safety every year OF beaches decreasing and cettacks.